ebi-pf-team/interproscan6/README.md

 * `-profile docker,test`:
   * `docker`: Execute tasks in Docker containers.
   * `test`: Run InterProScan with a small example FASTA file included in the workflow.
 * `--datadir data`: Set `data` as the directory for storing all required InterPro and member database files.
-The directory is created automatically if it doesn't exist.
+The directory is created automatically if it doesn't exist, and any missing required data are downloaded into it.
 * `--interpro latest`: Use the most recent InterPro release.
-* `--download`: Download any missing metadata and database files into the specified `--datadir`

 > [!NOTE]
 > `--interpro latest` is the default, but for reproducibility we strongly recommend pinning the release, e.g. `--interpro 105.0`.